Dan Branch: Campaign for Texas Attorney General

 On July 14, 2013, Texas Attorney General Greg Abbott announced his intention to run for Governor of Texas in the 2014 Texas gubernatorial election.
 On July 25, 2013, Dan Branch officially announced his candidacy in the 2014 election.

 Shortly following the launch of his campaign, Branch received the endorsement of six of Attorney General Greg Abbott's top lieutenants, including former Solicitor General James C. Ho.
 Former Texas Supreme Court Chief Justice Thomas R. Phillips and former Texas Supreme Court Justices Craig T. Enoch, Harriet O'Neill and former United States Attorney General Alberto Gonzales endorsed Branch for attorney general.

-A majority of the House Republican Caucus endorsed Branch in his bid for attorney general.
+A majority of the House Republican Caucus endorsed Branch in his bid for state Attorney General.
 Shortly after his announcement of candidacy for attorney general, Branch reported more than $4 million on hand, a considerably larger amount than that of his two opponents.

+In the primary, Branch finished second place with 35%, compared to 45% for Ken Paxton.
+In the contentious runoff, Paxton defeated Branch by a 65% to 35% margin.

 Community involvement

 In the fall of 2008, Branch joined Dallas Mayor Tom Leppert and Dallas Independent School District Superintendent Dr. Michael Hinojosa in leading "Operation Comeback", a statewide effort to stop 50,000 students a year from dropping out of high school.

 He sits on the board of the John Goodwin Tower Center for Political Studies at SMU.